General Object Retrieval API¶

 ||an instance of

-The synchronous method returns a collection of strongly typed objects found as a result of the query execution.
-The asynchronous call receives the return value through a callback executed on the
+The collection of strongly typed objects found as a result of the query execution.

 For examples on using the advanced object retrieval API, see the following sub-sections: